stone-payments/affiliation-web-components/packages/affiliation-merchant-info-list/README.md

 # Affiliation Merchant Info List Component

-This component renders a list element with the merchant information within.
+This component renders a list element with the merchant information inside.

 ## Usage